cultuurnet/uitpas-voordelen-search/README.md

 *type*: boolean, *default*: true

 If set to true, only advantages that are labelled as active will be shown in the search results.
 This appends each query with a search filter.
+The query checks whether the status.keyword field equals ACTIVE.

 ### data-show-published-advantages:
 *type*: boolean, *default*: false